 Merry Christmas and Happy Holidays Everyone!
+Here are the top Financial Samurai posts of 2017.

 The best thing about hard work is when it’s over.
 Once finished, you can basically sit back and enjoy all of the rewards if you wish.
 And if you hustle long enough, you might positively change your life forever.